Several readers asked me lately

 Ice hockey is a favorite indoor in the Interior as are basket ball, volley ball, figure skating, ballet and various disciplines of dancing like square dance, round dance, country dance, swing, Argentine tango, just to mention a few.
 Famous figure skater and ballroom dancer from Fairbanks are Cordero Zuckerman and Melaina Larson, respectively.
 Fairbanks also has several folk dancing and belly dancing troops.
 How do the names Friends in Dance or Tundra Caravan sound?

 Many elderly love to play cards, board games, pull tabs or bingo.
 The young generation prefers video games.
 Well, over 200 TV channels also keep people busy switching from one to the next channel in search for passive entertainment.
+Solving puzzles is popular among baby boomers.

 Recall Alaska is very large.
 Thus, the length of daylight in Juneau, for instance, differs strongly from the lengths of daylight in Fairbanks or Barrow.
 In Barrow, Alaska’s northern most city, the Sun set on November 17 and it won’t rise above the horizon again until January 22.
 Thus, besides the cold, the shortness and/or lack of sunlight are a major problem.
 Without daylight (or in summer dark nights) you may loose your feeling of time.
 In summer, the lack of dark nights may even affect the orientation when people are in an area they are not familiar with.
+More on white nights and dark days.

 In the Interior, people say that a rainy summer will lead to grumpy people in winter.
 This saying relates the vitamin deficit to the mood of people.
 The deficit builds up over winter due to the short daylight hours and low sun.
 Thus, in a rainy summer, the cloudy conditions mean that people build less vitamin D and go with a lower level into the dark and cold season.
 In March, the deficit is at its maximum, i.e. the vitamin D level is at a minimum.

-It’s all about vitamin D
+It’s All about Vitamin D

-Studies show that Alaskans who spend their holiday break down south in sunny states or countries, get a boost in vitamin D and are less likely to get cabin fever.
+Studies show that Alaskans who spent their holiday break down south in sunny states or countries, get a boost in vitamin D and are less likely to get cabin fever.
 I was advised to take 5000 (five thousand) mg of vitamin D a day to keep the winter blues away.
-Some people go into tanning studios for vitamin D and to not have to take pills.
+Some people go into tanning studios for vitamin D to not have to take pills.

 I hope this post answers the above question.
 However, I am sure it opens up a lot of followup questions.
 Please do not hesitate to contact me so I can address them too.